by Nicholas Baker

 Familiarism is the design philosophy of adding a familiar or subconscious interaction to an incongruous object in the effort to create an easier or more unique experience.

-The project was strictly focused on understanding and implementing the philosophy of the designer and not just mimicking their products.
+The project was strictly focused on understanding and implementing the philosophy of the designer and not just mimicking their products or the visual aesthetic.
 I studied Fukasawa’s work intensely and found a playfulness and subconscious understanding in his designs.
 Fukasawa discusses his CD player he designed for Muji.
-The rounded square is mounted to the wall with the power cord draping down to the outlet.
+The rounded square is mounted to the wall with the power cord hanging down to the outlet.
 Fukasawa was inspired by the way a ceiling fan has a dangling cord.
-When pulled, the fan slowly starts to spin and the user feels a nice breeze.
+When pulled, the ceiling fan slowly starts to spin and the user feels a nice breeze.
 Just the like fan, when the cord on the CD player is pulled, the CD slowly starts to spin and the user feels the music.
 Fukasawa’s design philosophy is well documented elsewhere, and I urge you to go research this amazing designer.
-I found a lot of his designs have these subtle subconscious cues and playful elements, and realized these subconscious cues exist as familiar interactions.
+I found a lot of his designs have these subtle subconscious cues and playful elements, and found these subconscious cues exist as familiar interactions.

 At the time, possibly because I was in the “bubble” of design school, minimalism was a prominent trend.
 From a thousand foot view, one might see Fukasawa’s designs as minimal.
 But upon further examination, I found that these familiar interactions brought life that minimalism seemed to lack.
 Adding a familiar element to a rather stark or simplified object elevated the experience to enjoyable instead of utilitarian.
-On the design trend pendulum of minimalism to baroque, I see familiarism as a retreat from minimalism just enough to be delightful.
+I see the best implementation of familiarism as a retreat from minimalism just enough to be delightful.
+If familiarism is used in a maximalist or post-modern design the familiar or subconconsious element seem to get lost in the other extraneous details these movements possess.

 After searching for more documentation on these familiar interactions used in design and coming back empty handed, I decided to name it familiarism.
 I started to save any objects or designs that I felt might possess this philosophy on my Behance Collection Page.
 This collection is by no means an absolute representation of familiarism, merely familiar elements implemented into design somehow.
 Some are better examples than others.